 Now, you may believe that the power of colours cannot be underestimated.
 People actually have a natural instinctual reaction to colours.
 So, when you design a site, you know that you have to be very sure about choosing the colours you are going to use there.
 You don’t want to lose out on your customers in spite of providing the best of everything, only because of a few uncomfortable or inappropriate colours.

 Different colours stimulate different areas of the brain by promoting anticipation or serenity.
-This is why professional Web designers in Bangalore don’t just randomly use colours while designing; they use their knowledge of the emotional impact colours have on people.
+This is why professional Web designers in India don’t just randomly use colours while designing; they use their knowledge of the emotional impact colours have on people.
 This small crash course on colours and its psychology on the human brain will also help you better connect with your target audience and build a trustworthy relationship.

 What does each different colour mean?

 Every colour has a different implication and effect on the human brain.
 Here is a list of the most basic colours used and their impact.
 This list will also let you know the industries that can make the best use of each particular colour.

 - Blue – Trust, security, safety, calmness, and serenity.
 Industries: Health control, dental, medical, science, government, legal, utilities, and high-tech.